christophkogler/small_personal_projects/celestial_forge_roller_webui/README.md

 # small_personal_projects\celestial_forge_roller_webui
 ## Description
-This directory contains the files and subdirectories for the Celestial Forge Roller Web UI, a small-scale text-based game and web interface for the Celestial Forge universe.
-It includes a CSV file containing a list of items that can be purchased or acquired, a requirements file outlining the necessary dependencies for the project, and a Python script for the web-based interface.
-The web interface allows users to roll powers from a CSV file, filter by domain, and weight rolls based on cost, with features for loading and saving previous rolls, undoing the last roll, and displaying the roll history.
+The Celestial Forge Roller Web UI directory is a small personal project that utilizes the Gradio library to create an interactive web interface for celestial body simulations.
+It includes a list of items that can be purchased or acquired in the Celestial Forge universe, a vast repository of technological advancements and innovations, as well as the necessary dependencies for the project's development and deployment.
+The web-based interface allows users to roll powers from a CSV file, filter by domain, and weight the rolls based on cost, with features for loading and saving previous rolls, undoing the last roll, and displaying the roll history.

 # CelestialForgeV3-ALL-fixed.csv
 ## Description